City of Bristol

 The International Territorial Levels are used by OECD member countries for statistical purposes to classify administrative areas.
 We have this listable page for easy browsing of ITL names and codes: International Territorial Levels.

-Constituencies in Bristol, City of
+Constituencies in City of Bristol

 A constituency is a specific geographical area that elects one Member of Parliament (MP) to represent them in the House of Commons.
 The United Kingdom is divided into 650 parliamentary constituencies.
 We have this list page for easy browsing of all UK parliamentary constituencies: List of Constituencies.

-Wards in Bristol, City of
+Wards in City of Bristol

-Bristol, City of is divided into 34 wards, listed below in alphabetical order.
+City of Bristol is divided into 34 wards, listed below in alphabetical order.

 - Ashley